abzjy024/ECBME4060-Project-NSCLS-jz3121/README.md

 # Exploring Different Survival Prediction Methods for NSCLC Patients: K Nearest Neighbors and Random Survival Prediction Model

-lung cancer is the most frequent cause of cancer deaths around the world.
+Lung cancer is the most frequent cause of cancer deaths around the world.
 In order to better predict survival of lung cancer patients , we designed lung cancer survival prediction methods for NSCLC patients based on K nearest neighbors and random survival prediction model.
+Please refer to the file structure below for more information about the codes.

 File structure